Defining moments in HERDSA's history

 You are here

-Australia began to see a huge expansion in the university sector after World War II.
-The six universities located in each State experienced a sudden influx of students after the war that brought with it fears of falling academic standards.
+HERDSA emerged during a period of immense social and cultural change.
+Australia had begun to see a huge expansion in the university sector after World War II.
+The six universities located in each State experienced a sudden influx of non-traditional students after the war that brought with it fears of falling academic standards.

 An early priority of the newly founded Society was to produce a newsletter which would be distributed to all HERDSA members soon after the election of the first HERDSA Executive in 1973.